Hidden-Histories/Public-Resources/documentation/UsingPorPOIse_REF-Layer-POI-Properties.md

     * This is the approximate width of your trigger image in real life.
 This helps the app to scale your prefab correctly.
     * A flyer is roughly 0.2 meters = 8.5" wide, a doorway might be 1 meter = 3 feet wide, a house facade might be 10 meters = 30 feet wide.

-#### POI Actions: Control how AR-vos deals with Image Trigger or SLAM POIs.
+#### POI ACTIONS: Control how AR-vos deals with Image Trigger or SLAM POIs.

 * **New action:** Add a new action.